octue/octue-sdk-python/docs/source/creating_services.rst

         tag format <https://docs.docker.com/engine/reference/commandline/tag/>`_.

     Service ID
-        A service ID is almost the same as an SRUID, but less specific.
+        The SRUID is a special case of the service ID.
+A service ID can be an SRUID or just the service namespace and name.
 It can be used to ask a question to a service without specifying a specific revision of it.
 This enables asking questions to, for example, the service ``octue/my-service`` and automatically having them routed to its latest revision.
 Note that this will be a future feature; currently, you will still be required to provide a revision tag (i.e. a full SRUID).

 Where to specify the namespace, name, and revision tag
 ------------------------------------------------------